MA in Middle Eastern Studies

 Semester One: Core Courses

 The first semester builds a conceptual foundation for researching the Middle East through courses on relevant theory, methods and historical perspectives.
 We offer courses in Discourses and Debates on the Middle East; Middle Eastern Theories and The Formation of Middle Eastern Modernities.

 Students will enroll in language courses in addition to their MA program course work.
 Language courses are highly recommended but the course credits do not contribute towards the completion of the MA.
-Language training is offered, in cooperation with the Arabic Department, in Arabic, Farsi and Turkish.
-These courses will continue throughout the two-year program.
+Language training is offered in Arabic, Farsi and Turkish.

 Semester Two: Elective Profile Courses